Not Even Injuries Could Stop The 1987 Cardinals

 Even before the first pitch was thrown in spring training, the Cardinals had several question marks on their roster.
 Willie McGee, Jack Clark, Jeff Lahti and Ken Dayley had off-season surgery to take care of injuries left over from the 1986 season.
-The injuries sustained by Clark and McGee were not serious, so both were expected to make a complete recovery and be ready to play by opening day.
+The injuries sustained by Clark and McGee were not serious (which was attested by their trainer who has recently completed the first aid training for players), so both were expected to make a complete recovery and be ready to play by opening day.
 The two hurlers weren’t quite so lucky.
+For first aid training offered by c2c, you can take your first aid training completely online and get certified too.

 The prognosis for Dayley was even more dire.
 Shoulder and elbow troubles had limited his role in 1986.
 He would eventually undergo Tommy John surgery.
 It was still a rather new procedure and the recovery timetable was on the order of 12-18 months.
 Dal Maxvill made a difficult decision and didn’t offer Dayley a contract for the 1987 season, making him a free agent.
 Unable to find a team willing to take a chance on the lefty, Dayley ignored the rehabilitation plan offered by Dr. Jobe, and let his arm dictate his recovery.
 He so impressed the Cardinals, they offered him a contract and gave him a spot in the bullpen.
 In just 7 months from his surgery, Dayley was back pitching in the major leagues.
 And not just pitching – dominating.
 His fastball had more life and his curveball had even more bite.
 If he was the best left handed reliever in the game before the surgery, he was in a completely different level now.